Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 code as they would in standard Python programs, it's important to note that not all Python features are available in OpShin.

-OpShin ensures that contracts evaluate on-chain exactly as their Python counterpart.
-OpShin's compiler ensures that if a program successfully compiles, it meets two criterias.
-First, the source code is guaranteed to be a valid Python program.
-Second, It ensures the output running it with python is the same as running it on-chain.

 ### Limitations

 The OpShin language is a subset of python, having the following limitations: